To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If shoveling is too much for your body to handle, don’t do it.
 You may be able to find a snow removal assistance program in your city for the elderly and disabled.
 If you don’t qualify for help but aren’t in a healthy condition to shovel, ask a neighbor for assistance or consider hiring someone.

 Did you know winter storms aren’t the only emergencies you should prepare for?
 If you live in hurricane or tornado areas, you should consider securing your property and protecting yourself.
-It’s best to do your research beforehand, so if a storm hits, you’re not running around and unsure about what to do and what you need to pack.Tagged With: Emergency Preparedness
+It’s best to do your research beforehand, so that if a storm hits, you’re not running around and unsure about what to do and what you need to pack.Tagged With: Emergency Preparedness